Methods of Sales

 Drop-By Sale – This sale method offers inspections and bidding on the same day and time.
 Bidders must be present to participate.
 The bidder inspects the property, fills out the bid card and drops it in the secured bid box.
 After the sale, GSA opens the box, evaluates the bid cards and makes the award to the highest bidder.
 GSA notifies successful bidders either by mail or by phone.

-Fixed-Price Sale – At fixed-price sales (also called "Retail"); GSA posts the selling prices on the property and sells the items on a first-come, first-served basis.
+Fixed-Price Sale – At fixed-price sales (also called "Retail" sales), GSA posts the selling prices on the property and sells the items on a first-come, first-served basis.

-Negotiated Sale – Citizens can negotiate the purchase price of surplus property (usually specialized equipment or unique items of limited interest) through a negotiation process, with a Sales Contracting Officer, which allows bidders to raise their bids.
+Negotiated Sale – Citizens can negotiate the purchase price of surplus property (usually specialized equipment or unique items of limited interest) through a negotiation process, with a Sales Contracting Officer, allowing bidders to raise their bids.

 Interested customers complete the bid form and mail it to the address shown in the IFB.
 GSA must receive bids by the opening date and time indicated on the IFB.
 Late bids are not accepted under any circumstances.
 GSA opens all bids publicly.